mergermarket/0.12Upgrade-Sources/README.md

 ## Description
-This docker image will upgrade the Terraform code in your application
+This docker image will upgrade the Terraform code in your application All module sources will be migrated to the Terraform 0.12 version of the module All the code in your application will be migrated to Terraform 0.12

 ## How to Use
 Run from the top level directory of your application